The Theory of Bodily Tides. The Models and the Physics: Conclusions

-In our above derivation of the interrelation between $\,Q\,$ and $\,\delta\,$, we greatly simplified the situation, taking into account only the vertical displacement of the planetary surface, in response to the moon's pull.
-Here we shall demonstrate that this approximation is legitimate, at least in the case when the planet is modelled with an incompressible (though not necessarily homogeneous) medium.
-Thence we shall see that the calculations offered in a simplified form in A.2.1 and A.2.2 can be expressed in the fancy language of continuum mechanics.
+In our derivation of the interrelation between $\,Q\,$ and $\,\delta_1\,$, we greatly simplified the situation, taking into account only the vertical displacement of the planetary surface, in response to the moon's pull.
+Here we shall demonstrate that this approximation is legitimate, at least in the case when the planet is modeled with an incompressible homogeneous medium.

 As a starting point, recall that the tidal attenuation rate within the planet is well approximated with the work performed on it by the satellite:\footnote{~A small share of this work is continuously being spent for decelerating the Earth rotation.}